 Heritage walks, tree-lined streetscape, and the cleanest toilets in NSW await visitors to the historic township of Jerilderie.
-Established in 1859, Jerilderie is nestled on the banks of Australia’s, and reputedly the World’s, longest creek.
-Billabong Creek wends its’ way through Jerilderie and 321kms of quintessentially Australian landscape.
+Established in 1859, the town is nestled on the banks of Australia’s, and reputedly the world’s, longest creek.
+Billabong Creek wends its way through Jerilderie and 321 kms of quintessentially Australian landscape.

 On the Newell Highway, Jerilderie is the main inland route linking Melbourne and Brisbane; and the shortest route from Adelaide to Sydney.
-It is the start of The Kidman Way, a 644km stretch of road where caravaners and campers can Backtrack to the Outback.
-It’s a ‘Bucket List’ journey via Coleambally, Darlington Point, through Griffith, and onto Bourke.
-The Kidman Way joins with Queensland’s Matilda Highway, taking the adventurous traveller a further 1812kms to the Gulf of Carpentaria.
+It's the start of the Kidman Way, a 644 km stretch of road where caravaners and campers can backtrack to the outback.
+It’s a ‘Bucket List’ journey via state's newest town of Coleambally, the gorgeous riverside town of Darlington Point, through Griffith, and onto Bourke.
+The Kidman Way joins with Queensland’s Matilda Highway, taking the adventurous traveller a further 1812 kms to the Gulf of Carpentaria.

 Jerilderie is known in history as the childhood home of Australia’s greatest military strategist Sir John Monash.
 The private home stands beautifully preserved in the main street where you can sense the history, browse shops devoted to vintage wares and collectables, and mull on opportunities to establish your own small business dream leveraged off the thousands of visitors passing though on the Newell each day.